Renson Ingonga, OGW

 Director Public Prosecutions

-Mr. Noordin M. Haji was appointed the Director of Public Prosecutions (DPP) on the 28th March, 2018 following an interview by the Public Service Commission (PSC) and vetting by National Assembly.
+Mr. Renson M. Ingonga, OGW, was appointed the Director of Public Prosecutions (DPP) on the 20th September, 2023 following an interview by Public Service Commission (PSC) and vetting by the Justice and Legal Affairs Committee (JLAC).

-Mr. Haji holds an LLB Degree from University of Wales, Cardiff, Master’s Degree (LLM) from University of Wales, Cardiff, and Masters of National Security Policy with Merit (MNSPO) from Australian National University.
-He was admitted to the Bar in 1999.
+Mr. Ingonga holds an LLB Degree from Moi University, Kenya and Master’s Degree (LLM) in Law, Governance and Democracy from the University of Nairobi, Kenya.
+He was admitted to the Bar in 2005.

 Dorcas Oduor, EBS, OGW